eclecticiq/OpenTAXII/docs/configuration.rst

     * ``collection-B`` that accepts only content specified in field ``content_bindings``.
     * ``collection-C`` that accepts not only STIX v1.1.1 content but also custom content type ``urn:custom.bindings.com:json:0.0.1``
     * ``collection-D`` that is marked as not available.

+  STIX Validation will NOT be performed on files uploaded to a collection if the "accept_all_content:true" is specified for that Collection.
+Only STIX content bindings listed within the supported_content section of the collection settings will be tested for STIX validity

 Step 2
 ------